subatomicglue/behringer-td3-editor/README.md

   - editor/programmer works/tested on:
     - MacOS MacBookPro 2019 (Catalina 10.15.7)
     - Raspberry Pi (8gb) with [official 7" touchscreen](https://www.raspberrypi.org/products/raspberry-pi-touch-display/)  ([Buster 2021-05-07](https://downloads.raspberrypi.org/raspios_armhf/images/raspios_armhf-2021-05-28/))
-    - ...all tests with USB-midi to the TD-3
+    - ...all tests with USB-midi to the TD-3 or TD-3-MO

 # Install
 Grab a package from the [releases](https://github.com/subatomicglue/behringer-td3-editor/releases) and install it on your OS...